crjaensch/smart-todo-cli/README.md

 - Set due dates, priorities, and tags
 - Sort tasks by name, creation date, or due date
 - Filter tasks by status, tags, or search terms
+- Organize tasks into named projects via the sidebar (use '+' and '-' keys to add/delete projects)
 - View detailed task information

 ### AI-Assisted Modes